 This is a limited edition fine art aerial photo of a packed Manhattan Beach.

 While this image is a 3x4 ratio, it can also work as a 2x3 ratio (e.g. a 40x60 rather than a 40x53), as well as a panoramic image.
-There is also a vertical version of this image.
-If any of these versions will work better for your space than those listed above on this page, please just reach out to us at email@example.com or by using this form.
+If either of these versions will work better for your space than those listed above on this page, please just reach out to us at firstname.lastname@example.org or by using this form.

 About the Artist: